nikitalokhmachev-ai/radio-map-estimation-public/README.md

 # Radio Map Estimation

-This repository is the official implementation of all the models mentioned in the Radio Map Estimation with Deep Dual Path Autoencoders and Skip Connection Learning paper.
+This repository is the official implementation of all the models mentioned in the paper [Radio Map Estimation with Deep Dual Path Autoencoders and Skip Connection Learning](https://ieeexplore.ieee.org/document/10293748), published and presented at the 2023 IEEE PIMRC Conference.

 ## Project File Structure